tylerjl/puppet-elasticsearch/README.md

 ### Licensing

-If you use the aforementioned Shield/X-Pack plugins, you may need to install a user license to leverage particular features outside of a trial license.
+If you use the aforementioned X-Pack plugins, you may need to install a user license to leverage particular features outside of a trial license.
 This module can handle installation of licenses without the need to write custom `exec` or `curl` code to install license data.

 You may instruct the module to install a license through the `elasticsearch::license` parameter: